 1. Select the partition you want to encrypt and click on “Encrypt”.

 3. Now time to create a strong password.
-User has an option to use Keyfiles instead of creating a password.
+The user has an option to use Keyfiles instead of creating a password.
 Don’t use Keyfiles for encryption of system boot partition otherwise, you will not be able to login back to Windows.

 Be ready as soon as you click Ok, it starts encryption.